-Connections are simply links between two more things.
+Simply put, connections are links between two or more things.
 And when we think about connections in terms of relationships, quality certainly trumps quantity.

 On Day 2 of this self-care challenge, I chose “connection” as my mantra for 2016.
 It was my intention to create new connections throughout the year, as well as make an effort to nurture existing ones.

-Soon after leaving my job in 2015 to take a year-long sabbatical, I realized that I had done a poor job in the area of connections.
-I had been so hypnotized by the cyclical, demanding work-week that by the time the weekend rolled around, I used that time to recharge my batteries rather than reaching out to friends.
+Soon after leaving my job in 2015 to take a year-long sabbatical, I realized that I had done a poor job in the area of making connections.
+I had gotten trapped in the cyclical, time-demanding work-week that by the time the weekend rolled around, I used that time to recharge my batteries rather than reaching out to make new friends.

-I mean, that’s the reality for most middle-aged adults–even more so for those who are raising families or caring for ill family members.
-Often, we reach a point where we have nothing left to give.
-I get it.
+I mean, that’s the reality for most middle-aged adults (and even more so for those who are raising families or caring for ill family members), isn’t it?
+In some cases, we reach a point where we have nothing left to give; I get it.

-But since I had the time, I began to make connecting a priority.
-I sent hand-written letters via snail mail.
-I scheduled lunches and get-togethers with friends that I hadn’t seen in years.
-And I traveled across the country to spend some quality time with family.
+Since I had the time, I’ve made connecting a priority.
+I’ve sent hand-written letters via snail mail.
+I’ve scheduled lunches and get-togethers with friends that I hadn’t seen in years.
+And I’ve traveled across the country to spend quality time with family.
 It’s hard to put into words how nourishing that was for my soul.

-That is the kind of connecting I’m talking about–not the passive exchange of business cards that happens during many professional networking meetings.
+That is the kind of connecting I’m talking about – not the passive exchange of business cards that happens during many professional networking meetings.
 I’m talking about authentic connections.
-The kind that doesn’t involve multi-tasking or glancing over your shoulder while your talking to one person to decide who you’ll chat with next.
-I’m talking about the kind of connection that enables us to truly give something of ourselves to someone else–even if it’s just a friendly ear.
+The kind that doesn’t involve multi-tasking or glancing over your shoulder while you’re talking to one person, while you’re simultaneously deciding who to chat with next.
+I’m talking about the kind of connections that enable us to truly give something of ourselves to others–even if it’s just a friendly ear.

-As my self-care activity for the day, I focused on both of those areas: making new connections and nurturing existing ones.
+My self-care activity for the day focused on both of those areas: making new connections and nurturing existing ones.

 Making real connections with others requires our full, undivided attention.
 A real connection isn’t as simple as clicking an “accept” button to add a virtual friend to our virtual network.
 These real relationships, whether they are just beginning or have been nurtured over a period of decades, make our lives richer.